Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 7 Essential Ways to Maximize Curb Appeal in Every Season

-Curb appeal also has an impact online.
+Curb appeal also affects online presence.
 Most buyers now see the front of your house in listing photos before they ever visit in person.
 If the entryway looks dull, the paint seems tired, or the landscaping is unkempt, they may keep scrolling.
-On the other hand, a sharp-looking front shot stands out in a crowded search and encourages more showings.
+A sharp-looking front shot stands out in a crowded search and encourages more showings.

 In Kingston, where the seasons shift so dramatically, these first impressions change with the weather.
 A tidy lawn and trimmed hedges make all the difference in summer, while in winter it’s the clear walkways, well-placed lighting, and a cheerful door colour that set the tone.
-No matter the season, the principle remains the same: buyers want to feel that the home is cared for and move-in ready.
+Buyers consistently look for homes that appear well-maintained and ready to occupy, regardless of the time of year.

 The Power of Paint